Not researching your furniture choices

 Pull the couch in, create conversation spaces and don’t leave awkward spaces wide open.
 Trust me, no one will care if they see the back of your couch.

-Oooo this one is easy to do!
+This one is easy to do!
 When Kmart bring out so many affordable homeware items it’s easy to buy one of everything and fill every corner and surface in your home.
 Can you have a big cull at your house?
 My favourite homes to look at on Instagram are those where accessorising has been thought-out and minimised.
 Just a little pot here, or a vase there.
-I have some shelves which may be full of goodies, but it works.
-Then I have others which are very minimal.
 It’s all about grouping in some places and minimising in others.
-I don’t want my entire home overcrowded.

-Of course, rules are meant to be broken so this is not gospel!
-Depends on the shape of your room and space you have to work with, but I like to have goals and suggestions to work with to make it easier when I’m styling someone’s home.
+Of course, rules are meant to be broken!
+It depends on the shape of your room and space you have to work with, but I like to have goals and suggestions to work with to make it easier when I’m styling someone’s home.
 Happy decorating! ♥ KC.